Torres Strait Islands

-The Torres Strait Islands are a group of at least 274 small islands in the Torres Strait, a waterway separating far northern continental Australia's Cape York Peninsula and the island of New Guinea.
+The Torres Strait Islands are an archipelago of at least 274 small islands in the Torres Strait, a waterway separating far northern continental Australia's Cape York Peninsula and the island of New Guinea.
 They span an area of 48000 km2, but their total land area is 566 km2.

-The Islands have been inhabited by the indigenous Torres Strait Islanders.
+The Islands are inhabited by the indigenous Torres Strait Islanders.
 Lieutenant James Cook first claimed British sovereignty over the eastern part of Australia at Possession Island in 1770, but British administrative control only began in the Torres Strait Islands in 1862.
 The islands are now mostly part of Queensland, a constituent State of the Commonwealth of Australia, but are administered by the Torres Strait Regional Authority, a statutory authority of the Australian federal government.
-A few islands very close to the coast of mainland New Guinea belong to the Western Province of Papua New Guinea, most importantly Daru Island with the provincial capital, Daru.
+A few islands very close to the coast of mainland New Guinea belong to the Western Province of Papua New Guinea, most importantly Daru Island and its provincial capital, Daru.

-Only 16 of the islands are inhabited.
+Only 17 of the islands are inhabited.
 The Torres Strait Islands' population was recorded at 4,514 in the 2016 Australian census, with 91.8% of these identifying as Indigenous Torres Strait Island peoples.
 Although counted as Indigenous Australians, Torres Strait Islander peoples, being predominantly Melanesian, are ethnically and culturally different from Aboriginal Australians.

 History

-There was continuous inter-island warfare.
-In particular, the Murray (Mer) islanders were known as the fiercest raiders and head-hunters.
-They waged constant warfare against the Darnley islanders, their nearest neighbours.

-The Portuguese navigator Luís Vaez de Torres explored the Torres Strait in 1606.
-Torres had joined the expedition of Pedro Fernandes de Queirós, which sailed west from Peru across the Pacific Ocean in search of Terra Australis.
+The Spanish Explorer Luís Vaez de Torres sailed the Torres Strait in 1606.
+Torres had joined the expedition of Pedro Fernandes de Queirós, which sailed west from Peru across the Pacific Ocean, in search of Terra Australis.

-Captain James Cook first claimed British sovereignty in 1770 over the eastern part of Australia at Possession Island.
+Lieutenant James Cook first claimed British sovereignty in 1770 over the eastern part of Australia at Possession Island, calling it New South Wales in the Name of His Majesty King George the Third.

 British administrative control did not begin until 1862 in the Torres Strait Islands, marked by the appointment of John Jardine, police magistrate at Rockhampton, as Government Resident in the Torres Straits.
 He originally established a small settlement on Albany Island, but on 1 August 1864 he settled at Somerset Island.
 Although the Torres Strait Islanders had long dived for pearl shells themselves, the international industry of pearl and trochus shells, for using the mother of pearl as decoration, started in earnest in the 1860s.
-By the 1890s, the islands were supplying more than 50 percent of the world's pearl shell.
+By the 1890s, the islands were supplying more than 50 per cent of the world's pearl shells.

 The London Missionary Society (LMS) mission, led by Rev. Samuel Macfarlane, arrived on Erub (Darnley Island) on 1 July 1871.
 After the Anglican Church took over their mission in the 20th century, they referred to the events as "The Coming of the Light", and established an annual celebration on 1 July.

 In 1872, the boundary of Queensland was extended to include Thursday Island and other islands in Torres Strait within 60 miles of the Queensland coast.